SkyW4r33x/dotfiles-GNOME-extensions/README.md

 ### Top Bar with Target Configured

-After running `settarget 192.168.1.100 WebServer`, the Target indicator displays the IP and machine name at the end of the bar.
+After running `settarget 192.168.1.100 Kali`, the Target indicator displays the IP and machine name at the end of the bar.

 ![Top Bar with Target](https://i.imgur.com/DzoNdQn.png)

-*(Description: The top bar shows Ethernet status, VPN IP, Top Bar Organizer elements, and "Target: 192.168.1.100 (WebServer)" at the end.)*
+*(Description: The top bar shows Ethernet status, VPN IP, Top Bar Organizer elements, and "Target: 192.168.1.100 (Kali)" at the end.)*

 ## Contributing

 Contributions are welcome!
 Fork the repository, make changes, and submit a pull request.
 Ensure the code follows Python best practices and is tested on Kali Linux.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+# H4PP1 H4CK1NG